-Skiing in Switzerland is vast, you can ski from Zermatt to Cervinia Italy for
+Skiing in Switzerland is vast, you can ski miles from Zermatt to Cervinia Italy for

-Travelling in Switzerland, flying into Geneva or Zurich with Swiss Air, you can use
+Travelling in Switzerland, flying into Geneva or Zurich, you can use

-the train system with a Swiss Pass - this provides you unlimited travel for 4, 8,
+the incredibly efficient train system.
+Purchase a Swiss Pass which provides you unlimited travel for 4, 8,

 15 days or a month, excellent timely connections, clean safe trains, plus bus and